rbind/blog.jemu.name/content/posts/2025-03-01-r-usability-gimmicks/index.md

 [^linuxtip]: If you know about tools similar to Alfred and Raycast for Linux or Windows, maybe drop them in the comments

 I have previously talked about [using Alfred to quickly open RStudio projects][alfred_post], and I still use it as my primary app launcher, snippet tool, search extension, and for its workflows.
-[Raycast] is also cool I guess, and all the young'uns have been switching to it lately, but I haven't quite bothered to make the jump even if I do see it has some nice features and its extension scene seems to be quite a bit more vibrant than Alfreds, but that mightjust be my impression.
+[Raycast] is also cool I guess, and all the young'uns have been switching to it lately, but I haven't quite bothered to make the jump even if I do see it has some nice features and its extension scene seems to be quite a bit more vibrant than Alfred's, but that might just be my impression.

 So long story short: I recently started using [Positron] as my primary R IDE after never really finding VSCode's extension-driven R support to be quite to my liking [^vscodenote].
 One of the minor things that I tripped over however was how Positron behaves when you have multiple instances running (as in: Multiple projects open in different windows, likely across different virtual desktops).
 Here's a screenshot of my dock with two projects opened in both RStudio and Positron:

-{{< figure src="dock-rstudio.png" alt="MacOS dock with 2 adjacent RStudio icons with small text indicating projects names, next to it a single Positron icon" caption="Now imagine this but with 4-5 projects across different virtual desktops and very different contexts and tell me which IDE seems easier to navigate the hell you have brought upon yourself by having a minuscule attention span and and a tendency to work on half a dozen things in rotation" >}}
+{{< figure src="dock-rstudio.png" alt="MacOS dock with 2 adjacent RStudio icons with small text indicating projects names, next to it a single Positron icon" caption="Now imagine this but with 4-5 projects across different virtual desktops and very different contexts and tell me which IDE seems easier to navigate the hell you have brought upon yourself by having a minuscule attention span and a tendency to work on half a dozen things in rotation" >}}

 I mentioned this on BlueSky --- my second favorite Twitter-alternative --- and [was reminded][bluesky-reply] of an [Alfred workflow for Positron][manager-positron] relying on the [project manager extension for VSCode][project-manager-extension], which in turn also works on Positron since they're cousins, and the workflow is based on the very similar [workflow for VSCode projects][manager-vscode].
 I also vaguely remember hearing about the combination of Positron + project manager extension + [analogous Raycast extension][raycast-manager] (configured to open Positron rather than VSCode) from [Garrick Aden-Buie][garrick], but I couldn't find the corresponding post given 5 seconds of searching, sorry.